sergiomattioli/RetroFitExample/README.md

 # RetroFit Example

-An easy example of using RetroFit library, turning a REST API (Weather API in this case) into a Java interface.
+An easy example of using RetroFit library, turning a REST API (a Weather API in this case) into a Java interface.

 You can see more of this useful library at http://square.github.io/retrofit/